Mathias-Boulay/android_gamepad_remapper/README.md

 Compared to the manual integration, it takes care of the following:
 - Automatically show the remapping UI, **per gamepad**.
 - Auto load/save of the remapping data
-- Solve the third issue of vanilla gamepad integration: Having to check the value of every axis when a MotionEvent occurs by storing values.

 <details>
 <summary><b>How to add a managed integration</b></summary>